microsoft/code-with-engineering-playbook/docs/automated-testing/performance-testing/README.md

 Performance testing is commonly conducted to accomplish one or more the
 following:

-- To help in assessing whether a **system is ready for Release**:
+- **Tune the system's performance**

-  - Estimating / Predicting the performance characteristics (such as response time, throughput) which an application is likely to have when it is released in to production.
-The results can help in predicting the satisfaction level of the users when interacting with the system.
-The predicted values can also be compared with agreed values (success criteria) for the performance characteristics when available.
+  - Identifying bottlenecks and issues with the system at different load levels.

-  - To help in accessing the adequacy of the infrastructure / managed service SKUs to meet the desired performance characteristics of a system
+  - Comparing performance characteristics of the system for different system configurations.

-  - Identifying bottlenecks and issues with the application at different load levels
+  - Come up with a scaling strategy for the system.

-- To compare the **performance impact of application changes**
+- Assist in **capacity planning**

-  - Comparing the performance characteristics of an application after a change to the values of performance characteristics during previous runs (or baseline values), can provide an indication of performance issues or enhancements introduced due to a change
+  - Capacity planning is the process of determining what type of hardware and software resources are required to run an application to support pre-defined performance goals.

-- To **support system tuning**
+  - Capacity planning involves identifying business expectations, the periodic fluctuations of application usage, considering the cost of running the hardware and software infrastructure.

-  - Comparing performance characteristics of a system for different system configurations
+- Assess the **system's readiness** for release:

-- To assist **capacity planning**
+  - Evaluating the system's performance characteristics (response time, throughput) in a production-like environment.

-  - Capacity planning is the process of determining what type of hardware and software resources are required to run an application with the given user load.
-Poor performing applications require more hardware and thus are more expensive to operate.
-Capacity planning involves identifying business expectations, the periodic fluctuations of application usage, considering the cost of running the hardware and software infrastructure.
+  The goal is to ensure that performance goals can be achieved upon release.

-- To reduce **downtime**
+- Evaluate the **performance impact of application changes**

-  - Systems that go down cost money.
-Many estimates, as of 2020, suggest that the average cost of IT downtime is $5,600 per minute.
-There are additional costs that do not show up in dollar form, such as the cost of interruptions to IT professionals who may otherwise be doing more productive work.
+  - Comparing the performance characteristics of an application after a change to the values of performance characteristics during previous runs (or baseline values), can provide an indication of performance issues (performance regression) or enhancements introduced due to a change

 ## Key Performance Testing categories

 Performance testing is a broad topic.
 There are many areas where you can perform